-The Town recently filed its motion for summary judgment on Count I and will be setting that motion for hearing.
+The Town recently filed its motion for summary judgment on Count I and has set that motion for hearing in January.
 Plaintiffs did not cross-move for summary judgment.
 The case will be determined by the Court, either at summary judgment or a non-jury trial.
 No trial date has been set.